JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 # Installation

-First you go to the download section and click **"Download Script Interpreter" (with or without experimentals)**.
+First you go to the download section and click **"Download Script REPL" (with or without experimentals)**.

 You will be redirected to Mediafire, then the add-on will be downloaded to your device.